Washington DC Raccoon Removal

 Secure your garbage.

-Another important trick to keep in mind when deterring raccoons from your property is that sealing your trash cans can really make your property less appealing to them.
+Another important trick to keep in mind for raccoon removal or when deterring raccoons from your property is that sealing your trash cans can really make your property less appealing to them.
 At the end of the day, raccoons are just looking for some grub, and if you deny it to them, they may just pack up and leave.

 Put up a fence.